-Silicon microstrip detectors (SSD) [1, 2] are extensively used for tracking purposes across several experiments in particle physics [3-5], nuclear physics [6], as well as in many space-borne experiments [7-15] including the Alpha Magnetic Spectrometer (AMS-02) [16, 17].
-Due to stringent constraints on power consumption in space-borne experiments, the number of available readout electronic channels for SSD is limited, which necessitates careful optimization of detector designs.
+Silicon microstrip detectors (SSD) [?, ?] are extensively used for tracking purposes across numerous experiments in particle physics \cite{3-5}, nuclear physics [?], as well as in many space-borne experiments \cite{7-15} including the Alpha Magnetic Spectrometer (AMS-02) [?, ?].
+Due to stringent constraints on power consumption in space-borne experiments, the number of available readout electronic channels for SSDs is limited, which necessitates careful optimization of detector designs.